Arteries and Veins of the Orbit

 First, the central retinal artery is the first (and one of the smaller) branches of the ophthalmic artery, which runs in the dura mater inferior to the optic nerve.
-When this central retinal artery approaches the globe posteriorly and is roughly 12.5 millimeters (0.5 inches) away, it will take a turn superiorly and penetrate the optic nerve to continue along posterior to the optic nerve within its dural sheath to enter the eye and supply the inner retinal layers.
+When this central retinal artery approaches the globe posteriorly and is roughly 12.5 millimeters (0.5 inches) away, it will take a turn superiorly and penetrate the optic nerve.
+It then continues along, posterior to the optic nerve, within its dural sheath to enter the eye and supply the inner retinal layers.

 The lacrimal artery is the next branch of the ophthalmic artery that arises as the ophthalmic artery enters the orbit, and runs along the superior edge of the lateral rectus muscle.
 This is one of the largest branches and the artery functions to supply the lacrimal gland, eyelids and conjunctiva.

 When the ophthalmic artery turns medially, it branches off into 1 to 5 posterior ciliary arteries (PCA) that will subsequently branch into the long (LPCA) and short (SPCA) posterior ciliary arteries.
 The LPCA and SPCA perforate the sclera posteriorly near to the optic nerve and macula to supply the posterior uveal tract.

 Muscular branches of the ophthalmic artery can arise in one of two ways: